jawj/mostly-ormless/README.md

 Where next?
 --

 If you think this approach could be useful in your own projects, feel free to adopt/adapt it.
 I'd be interested to hear how you get on.
-I could of course create an npm library for all this, but I think it's much more truly ORMless if you just take the code (`core.ts` is less than 400 lines), understand it, and make it your own.
+I may at some stage create an npm library for all this, but arguably it's more truly ORMless if you just take the code (`core.ts` is less than 500 lines), understand it, and make it your own.